10 Ways to Stay on Budget When Building a Timber Frame Home

 Timber frame is an ideal system for supply-and-erect packages, where one company delivers your home’s structural kit and assembles it for you on site.
 Open and closed panel timber frames are most common – the difference being the level of prefabrication done in the factory.
 The former arrives to site without insulation (though it may be supplied as part of the package), while closed panel systems are insulated and sometimes complete with windows, services and cladding before arriving to site.

 A big plus of having these large timber frame elements created off-site is the quality and cost guarantee.
-So, how can ensure your project is delivered on budget?
+So, how can you ensure your project is delivered on budget?
 Here I’m taking a look at the ten different factors to consider to give you the best chance of success.

 1. Think Carefully About Design Routes